 One species that is threatened by climate change is the pika (Family Ochotonidae).
 Pikas are highly sensitive to warm temperatures and are physiologically unable to survive if the temperature exceeds a certain threshold.
 Therefore they serve as excellent indicators of a changing climate.
 These denizens of high alpine environments are already feeling the heat.
 Populations are being extirpated in the United States’ Great Basin of Nevada, and in the Tian Shan mountains of China.
 Evidence suggests that increased temperatures and a changing climate are to blame.

-Help Support our Pika Research & Adopt a Pika Today!
+Help Support our Pika Research

 Pika photos taken by volunteers in Montana